 The legacy and craft of artisanal mezcal production have deep roots in te García family.
-Silverio and Epifania learned the craft from Silverio's father, renowned master mezcalero Lorenzo Antonio García (Don Lencho, as he is commonly known).
+Silverio and Epifania learned the craft from Silverio's father, renowned master mezcalero Lorenzo Antonio García (or Don Lencho, as his family likes to call him).

 In February 2016, The Mezcal Regulatory Council (CRM) in Mexico recognized Don Lencho as a Cultural Treasure of Mezcal, a remarkable and rare honor reserved for the few master mezcaleros who are known for excellent mezcal and have preserved the virtuosity of artisanal mezcal production for at least 60 years.